CloudM Migrate utilises Modern Authentication to authenticate with Microsoft 365 source and destination platforms.

 From here, open the hamburger menu and go to Azure Active Directory.
 The click App registrations in the navigation panel.

 You should see an item named CloudM Migrate.
 This should be under the Owned applications tab.
 Click the application and it will open the overview.
-From here you can click the delete button.
+From here you can navigate to properties and click the delete button.

 Source / Destination platform warnings